Gale Brewer: Career in government

+Political career

-New York City Council (2002-2013)
+New York City Council (2002–2013)

 Brewer began serving on the New York City Council in 2002.
 She represented the 6th district.
 In each re-election vote in 2003, 2005, and 2009, she received over 80% of the votes cast.

 Brewer has helped to pass legislation protecting domestic workers, establishing the New York City Broadband Advisory Committee, establishing an electronic death registration system and requiring New York City publications to be made available via the Internet, as well as two bills aimed at eliminating graffiti and unwanted stickers.
+In 2010, Brewer introduced the first Ranked Choice Voting (RCV) bill.
+Ranked Choice Voting was later passed in New York City in November 2019 when the Charter Revisions Commission put forth a referendum before NYC voters, which passed with nearly 75% of the vote.
+Ranked Choice Voting was first used in a New York City election in February of 2021.
+New York State is one of a minority of states that allow Rank Choiced Voting in local elections in some jurisdictions.

 Brewer chaired the Select Committee on Technology in Government (now the Committee on Technology) from 2002 to 2009 In June 2004, in conjunction with a graduate student Digital Opportunities Team at CUNY Hunter College departments of Urban Affairs and Planning supervised by Professor Lisa Tolliver, the committee published a study and recommendations titled Expanding Digital Opportunity in New York City Public Schools: Profiles of Innovators and Leaders Who Make a Difference.
 The report was one of numerous initiatives and events implemented by the Select Committee, which included roundtables, conferences, hearings, and collaborative partnerships.

-Manhattan Borough President (2014-2021)
+Manhattan Borough President (2014–2021)

-Brewer was ineligible to run for re-election to the City Council in 2013 because of term limits.
-In February 2013, Brewer announced she would run for Manhattan Borough President.
+Ineligible to run for re-election to the City Council in 2013 because of term limits, in February 2013, Brewer announced she would run for Manhattan Borough president.
 On September 10, 2013, Brewer won the Democratic primary, taking nearly 40% of the vote in a four-way race.
 Brewer won the general election on Tuesday, November 5, 2013, and assumed office in January 2014.

 Brewer was re-elected Manhattan Borough President in 2017.
 Due to term limits for borough presidents, she was ineligible to seek re-election in 2021.

 In the 2020 United States presidential election, Brewer served as an alternate elector, replacing Christine Quinn.